They clung like burrs to the long express that lurch

 Aged 20 years

 A search of Perth and Kinross Council records has revealed that James does not lie in this plot.
-It may be surmised that the Moir family after pursuing a search for James via the Foreign Office accepted at some point that he had been killed at the battle of Brunete.
+It may be surmised that the Moir family after pursuing a search for James via the Foreign Office accepted at some point that he had been killed at the Battle of Brunete.
 He probably lies buried on the Brunete battlefield; covered up with loose stones or in a bomb crater.
 This was the fate of many of those killed at the battle.
-The International Brigade Roll of Honour lists his death at the Battle of Brunete.
+The International Brigades Roll of Honour lists his death at the Battle of Brunete.

-Edward (Eddie) Brown (Brigade Identification Number 1025) has a British Battalion record contact address given as 11 Commercial Street, Coupar Angus, Perthshire as well as 28 Whitefriars Street, Perth.
+Edward (Eddie) Rae Brown (Brigade Identification Number 1025) has a British Battalion record contact address given as 11 Commercial Street, Coupar Angus, Perthshire as well as 28 Whitefriars Street, Perth.
 The Leslie’s Directory (local address and trades book) and electoral register has him residing at this latter address in 1937-38, but no longer resident by 1939-40.
 In addition, a Mrs. Margaret Brown appears on the electoral register for 1937.
 A painter by profession, Edward Brown was a member of his trade union branch in Perth.
 Born January 1st 1906 in Coupar Angus, Edward Brown was raised in the town of his birth where his father had a small fishmonger’s business.
 He was a member of the Communist Party (initially a member of the Independent Labour Party, Edward joined the Communist Party whilst living in Perth) and saw service in Spain at the British Battalion base and as a member of the British Battalion Anti-Tank Battery.
 When in 1936 Oswald Mosley’s Blackshirts organized a march in Perth, Edward Brown was a part of the large crowd that opposed the march.

 He arrived in Spain on May 13th 1937 having travelled there in a conventional manner.
 He was wounded at the Battle of Brunete in July 1937 and hospitalized with a broken ankle at Tureul, January 1938 and wounded again (in the leg) during the Ebro offensive in July 1938 (Cota 481 – Gandesa) and repatriated December 7th 1938.
 A short stay at Perth Royal Infirmary preceded his return to his family in Coupar Angus.